tencentyun/qcloud-documents/api/监控与管理/云监控/读取监控数据(新)_en.md

 ### 6.7 Cloud Database SQL Server

 Cloud Database SQL Server is a cloud database service developed by Tencent Cloud in a professional manner, based on the SQL Server published by Microsoft.
-Please see the <a href="/doc/product/238/产品概述" title="Product Instructions">Cloud Database SQL Server</a> page for detailed introductions.
+For detailed introductions, please see the <a href="/doc/product/238/产品概述" title="Product Overview">Cloud Database SQL Server</a> page.
 When querying monitoring data of Cloud Database SQL Server products, the values of input parameters are as follows:

 namespace: qce/sqlserver